Silverune/PicoPlant/README.md

 1. **Water Level Sensor Detection Unit** (e..g, https://www.amazon.com.au/Sensor-Module-Detection-Surface-Arduino/dp/B01N058HS6)   These units function completely fine in a limited use case.
 They still cost roughly $4 in bulk so hooking up a whole greenhouse might start to add up and they cannot have power applied continually or they oxidise and become unusable after a few months.
 In most cases they provide an analog output which (as mentioned previously) is not required or desirable.
 2. **Capacitive Water Sensor Detection Unit** (e.g., https://www.amazon.com.au/Electronic-Capacitive-moisture-Corrosion-Resistant/dp/B08VDD2HRR)  These are seen as superior to the regular detection sensors mainly due to their ability to resist corrosion as they do not have exposed copper wiring.
 However, they come at a higher cost (over 3x the cost) and if there is no requirement to be continually powered then this is not an issue.
 Additionally, they appear to be difficult to source the better quality units with an ability not to corrode.
 They do generally have the advantage that they come with an interface unit allowing you to configure a digital input but this is yet another control board.
 For a single sensor probably not an issue but in my use case where I needed 9x this would have unacceptable.
 3. **Traditional analog design**  There are no off-the-shelf versions of this that are suitable for adding to the project though it is trivial to build one.
 Many of the older electronics kits like the Radio Shack / Dick Smith home hobbyist solutions involve a simple LN2022 style NPN (PNP in Radio Shack’s case) transistor amplifying a weak signal through the signal and lighting up an LED to indicate water level or continuity.
 Strangely, even though these are simple solutions they are still over-engineered for what we need.
 It would mean each sensor requires a transistor and one (or two) resistors.
 Not a huge cost but also not required.
 Completely suitable as an educational aid but that’s not why we are looking at these designs.
-4. **Voltage divider coupling**  This is the “design” I have gone with.
-To explain why this is the design a little dive into the problem:
+4. **Voltage divider coupling**  This is the design I have gone with.
+To explain why I'll dive into the problem:

-    1. We have a number of knowns that other solutions don’t - let’s use that to our advantage.
+* We have a number of knowns that other solutions don’t - let’s use that to our advantage.
 The main one being that we are trying to turn an analog value into a digital one.
 That’s a whole rabbit hole in itself but in our case it boils down to simply matching the resistance in the sensors when there is enough moisture between the probes with the positive signal the microcontroller accepts.
 To break down each:

-1. Resistance in the sensor - there are many ways to look at this problem.
-The two off-the-shelf solutions look at the change in voltage (resistance) or impedance? (capacitive).
+* Resistance in the sensor - there are many ways to look at this problem.
+The two off-the-shelf solutions look at the change in voltage (resistance) or capacitive build-up.
 In either case the conductivity in the circuit changes the transducer to report a different value.
 I took the approach of looking at resistance changes caused by moisture changes.
 Simply put, pure water doesn’t even conduct electricity, its the impurities in water that allow current to pass.
-However, soil happens to have a lot of impurities so you will often get a surprisingly strong reading in what we would think of as mostly dry compared to dropping a sensor in a cup of water (which again is not as conductive as you would think).
-So the approach is simply to use an external reference to work out what is considered “dry” or “needs water” (on my simple scope its anything 3 or below on a scale of 1-10).
-When the reading is at that level, use a multimeter to measure the resistance in our sensors in the soil and note that as a reference point.
+However, soil happens to have a lot of impurities so you will often get a surprisingly strong reading in what we would think of as mostly dry .
+Therefore the approach is to simply to use an external reference to work out what is considered “dry” or “needs water”.
+I used a trational water probe with an analog scale from 1 to 10.
+On this scale anything 3 or below is in the red (dry).
+So I simply sampled a number of plants I had at that level and used a digital multimeter to measure the resistance in our sensors in the soil and note that as a reference point.
 Despite a wide range of soils I found values in the 20k to 50k ohm to be the sweet spot.
 Once dry the resistance quickly shoots up into the mega ohm range.
 This resistance is important in the next step.

-2. As our microcontroller has a very limited number of analog inputs (and we don’t need them anyway) we need to convert the sensor reading to an on or off value for the software.
+* Most microcontrollers have a very limited number of analog inputs (and we don’t need them anyway).
+The goal then becomes converting the sensor reading to an on or off (boolean) value for the software.
 This is where a data-sheet can come in handy but these are still a guide.
-You can simply test your microcontroller will a potentiometer and work out what it finds is a logical on and off and how that maps to the analog voltage.
+You can simply test your microcontroller with a potentiometer or variable power supply and work out what it finds is a logical on and off and how that maps to the voltage.
 To use a specific example of the RPIPIW the data-sheet lists the logical “high” as 1.6V (it’s a 3.3V device so essentially half the voltage) all the way up to 3.3V.
 There is an undefined dead zone that any values below 0.8V count as “low” and if you had a short-circuit it would read the source voltage of 3,3V   This is important information for the design - we need to match the minimum high to the threshold maximum resistance that we want to trigger on.   e.g., if we found that 20k ohm resistance led to us deciding that the plant has finally needed water then we map this 20k ohm to a voltage that will at minimum remain high.
 Once the resistance goes beyond this we are dropping into the undefined / low state which is when we need to water the plant.
 The solution, a voltage divider.
 We simply couple the input sensor to the input resistance that we deem too low and everything falls into place.
 If the sensors in the soil are just watered and the conductivity is high at most it can only ever be 3.3V (the supply voltage) but if it resists above our value the voltage on the GPIO pin drops below 1.6V and the sensor should read low (in reality once in the undefined state it flickers around which is actually desired as it shows that this reading is on the threshold - a non-binary reading on a binary sensor!).
 So if wet enough the GPIO reads high and once beyond what we consider acceptable it reads low - perfect!

-3. Super cheap - the design is two wires and a resistor.
+* Super cheap - the design is two wires and a resistor.
 It’s almost impossible to make a cheaper unit.
 No matter how many sensors you add there is simply no way to compete with this.
 On the protoboard it can be simplified to take up as little as 2 rows!

+* Robust - Electronics often requires lots of wires, power supplies etc. that are not compatible with the dirt, Sun and water requirements of plants.
+Additionally, when doing actual watering it can be quite a physical process and move the plant and soil around.
+So the design needed to deal with this reality while still feeing the information back for processing by the microcontroller.
+I used levels of robustness to achieve this and took specific steps to decouple the sensors to the board via an optional interface.

- 4. Diagnosis is fast and simple.
+ * Diagnosis is fast and simple.
 At all points the circuit can be examined to ensure correct functionality.
 There are no IC’s to deal with or interface boards.

 In summary, the solution involves a simple cheap off-the shelf microcontroller that is well supported both by the organisation / community.
 The language used has low barriers to entry and there exists many third-party libraries making this a fairly safe choice if you get yourself into trouble.
 The display is nothing to write home about but completely functional for the job and very low cost - especially if you get one in a bundle.
 For simple usage this will be more than enough.
 The sensors themselves are the cheapest part of this whole project which is important as this is the part you may have the most of!
 The design is simple and dirt cheap.
 When you can have faith a 50c sensor will do the job of a $12 off-the-shelf unit (while not taking up an analog input) then this is really where this design comes into it’s own.
 Simply add as many units as you like - it’s only the effort of wiring things up that becomes the issue not in any way the cost.
 As long as your microcontroller has spare GPIO pins then you can simply keep adding more.